LucasMagnum/brazilian_cities_api/README.md

 Brazilian Cities API
 ====================

-This API contains the 99% of the brazilian cities, with a search endpoint.
+This API contains most of the brazilian cities and can be used as search database.

-The search will normalize both the output, and the input to return a wider number of results.
+It contains the `cities` endpoint that will return all cities in the system and accept a `q` parameter to do a `text` search based on the city name.

 API